tidyverse/dplyr/cran-comments.md

 ## Reverse dependencies

-We checked 795 reverse dependencies (721 from CRAN + 74 from BioConductor) by running R CMD check twice, once with the CRAN version installed, and once with this version installed.
-We saw 3 new problems.
+We checked 804 reverse dependencies (730 from CRAN + 74 from BioConductor) by running R CMD check twice, once with the CRAN version installed, and once with this version installed.
+We saw 2 new problems.
 We failed to check 4 packages.
 Issues are summarised below.

 ### New problems

 Most likely web API problems:

-* censusr
-* hansard
+* banR
-* roadoi
+* FedData

 ### Failed to check

-* flowWorkspace (failed to install)
+* eyetrackingR (check timed out)
+* hypothesisr  (check timed out)
 * loon         (failed to install)
-* naniar        (check timed out)
-* visdat        (check timed out)
+* MonetDBLite  (check timed out)